alkem-io/website/content/en/home-lr/contribute/index.md

 title: Want to contribute?
 weight: 10

-summary: 'As a user you can browse the many journeys underway, choose those that match your interests, and connect.
+summary: 'As a user you can browse the many journeys underway, choose those that match your interests, and connect

 - This is about me as a person, being part of the solution